Alvor1991/PP4-Physio/README.md

 * A 404-error page is available, ensuring users are informed & redirected if they encounter a broken link.

 #### Database Model

-The database model has been designed using [drawsql](https://drawsql.app/).
-The type of database being used is a relational database managed using [PostgreSQL](https://www.postgresql.org/).
+The database model was designed using [drawsql](https://drawsql.app/) and is managed with [PostgreSQL](https://www.postgresql.org/), a relational database.

 ![Sports Therapy Management database model](assets/readme_files/db_model.png)